-A WordPress site comes with great built-in internal linking functions, such as custom menus, permalinks, image links, tags, archives, and categories pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS feeds, a default link tool, post excerpt links, etc. Additional link features can also be added to WordPress via plugins.
+The WordPress platform comes with great built-in internal linking features, such as menus, permalinks, image links, categories, tags, and archives pages, search results pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, a default linking tool, post excerpt links, etc. Additional link features can also be added to WordPress using a range of plugins.
 In short, WordPress is perfect for linking content both internally and externally.

-Internal linking simply means adding hyperlinks in your content to other content on your WordPress site.
+Internal linking simply means adding links in your content pointing to relevant content on posts and pages on your website.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)